maldoinc/wireup/docs/pages/integrations/fastapi/class_based_handlers.md

 # Class-Based Handlers for FastAPI

-Wireup provides class-based handlers for FastAPI that enables dependency injection with zero runtime overhead.
+Wireup provides class-based handlers for FastAPI allowing grouping of related endpoints and dependency injection with zero runtime overhead.

 ### Benefits